Listeria Fast Facts

 Typically, Listeriosis affects older adults, pregnant women, infants and adults with compromised immune systems.

 Pregnant women are approximately 10 times more likely to get listeriosis.
-Roughly 14% of cases of listeriosis occur during pregnancy.
+Pregnant Hispanic women are 24 times more likely to get listeriosis than other people.

 Listeria is named after Dr. Joseph Lister, an English surgeon who introduced sterilization into surgery.
 The mouthwash Listerine is also named after Dr. Lister.